shakebugs/shake-docs/docs/android/crash-reports/overview.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

->Crash reports module tracks crashes and uncaught exceptions in your app.
-They are then intelligently grouped on your Shake Dashboard, offering heaps of contextual data to help you fix them fast.
+>The Crash reports module tracks crashes and uncaught exceptions in your app.
+They are then intelligently grouped on your Shake Dashboard, offering loads of contextual data to help you fix them fast.

 ## Introduction

-When this module is [enabled](/android/crash-reports/enable) and your user opens up your app after the crash, you have two options:
+When this module is [enabled](/android/crash-reports/enable) and your user opens your app after the crash, you have two options:
 * Send yourself the crash report instantly and silently.
 * [Ask them for an additional description](/android/crash-reports/ask-for-description).